Screen Mirroring, Screen Casting, and Screen Sharing: A Comprehensive Guide

 “I want to play video, music, or other content on another display in the same room.”

-Screen casting differs from screen mirroring in two ways.
+Screen casting is different in two ways.
 When you’re casting to another display, you’re not mirroring the screen of your device.
 You can cast a video to another display and still use your device, often a phone or tablet, without interrupting the video or showing any of your other content.
 When you cast content from your phone to a TV, you will no longer see the content on your phone.
 It will only appear on the TV.

 Additionally, the content is not played from your phone or tablet.
 The device connected to the display (Google’s Chromecast, for example) downloads and plays the content on the TV.
 Once you have screen cast the content to the TV, you will need to control it from the TV and not your phone or personal device.